 ©Joe McDonald/Shutterstock.com

-Since most rattlesnake bites occur because a snake was accidentally stepped on, be sure to watch carefully where you step or where you put your hands when you are outside in Tennessee.
+Since most rattlesnake bites occur when a hiker inadvertently steps on a snake, be sure to watch carefully where you step (or where you put your hands) when you are outside in Tennessee.
 If you go hiking, wear tall boots to protect your feet and legs from potential harm.
 If you see a snake, leave it alone!
-Do not try to move the snake or relocate it.
+Do not try to move the snake, even to relocate it.
 If you leave a timber or pygmy rattlesnake alone, it will return the favor.
-If you want to explore the great outdoors with a canine companion, just make sure to keep your dog from sniffing in piles of leaves or under rocky areas and boulders.
+If you want to explore the great outdoors with a canine companion, make sure to keep your dog from sniffing in piles of leaves or under rocky areas and boulders.

 Discover the "Monster" Snake 5X Bigger than an Anaconda